 By 2024, I want to see cricket completely normalised for women and girls.
 So when you ask a young girl in the playground if they think they can play cricket they respond with the same certainty that boys do.
 My role, leading the charge for female participation shouldn’t ultimately exist.
 We need to get to 50:50.

-Anna Warren – England Women Medical Services Lead
+Anna Warren – Head of England Women Science and Medicine

 Before cricket, I worked as a physiotherapist in the NHS for ten years.
 It was a great way to learn the trade and I loved it, seeing all kinds of patients and working as a massive team.
 I was volunteering loads on the side on the evening and weekends in amateur sport, triathlon, rowing – a typical journey into elite sport for many in my profession.
 Physio is quite tough at the start, you have to put in the yards, often in your own time to get the experience.
 That’s not unique to women, it’s a competitive area to be involved in.

 It was a big leap of faith for me six years ago to apply for the internship at the ECB – I had never worked in cricket before and I was giving up an established career.
 I was just excited by the opportunity.

 The internship working at the National Cricket Performance Centre in Loughborough was amazing – a very positive experience and moving out of my comfort zone was just what I needed.
 It is having good people around you, male or female which I think has been key throughout my career.

 Now, as England Women’s Medical Services Lead, my job is very varied, coordinating a team of doctors and physios.
 I make sure we as a team are communicating properly and ultimately delivering really good care to the players.